Skip to Content

 Contact Us About Neuropsychology Training

-Graduate and doctoral-level students (including interns) interested in neuropsychology training should contact Sarah Laughlin, PHD, at sarah.laughlin@chp.edu.
+Graduate students (including interns) interested in neuropsychology training should contact Sarah Laughlin, PHD, at sarah.laughlin@chp.edu.

 Please include a copy of your CV and unofficial grade report.